wprk/lendi-tech-test/IMPROVEMENTS.md

 would be beneficial to drop down a level and add unit tests to the individual functions at the service or database layer.

 Would also be good to add more edge-case tests to cover the various validation errors to ensure that changes to our swagger specification don't introduce bugs further down the road.

+## .env & configuration

+In order to give you a working codebase I have removed .env from the .gitignore file.
+In a real repository I wouldn't commit and env or configuration files to ensure any secrets aren't potentially leaked out.